GRACE: Generating Socially Appropriate Robot Actions Leveraging LLMs and Human Explanations: Experiments and Results

 \subsubsection{Uncertainty Classifications}

 This section presents uncertainty classification results for MannersDB and MannersDB+ by comparing ML models based on their match with the cluster-based ground truth.
 For MannersDB, the SVM method achieved the best performances among all models (mean values on the left side of Table~\ref{tab:uncertainty_pred_combined}, with STD values from cross-validation ranging between 0.01 and 0.05).
 Oversampling improved GB performances but decreased KNN and MLP accuracies.
 After identifying SVM as the best model, we also applied bagging to SVM, which resulted in a slight performance increase.
 For MannersDB+, overall accuracies were lower, and all models performed similarly (right side of Table~\ref{tab:uncertainty_pred_combined}, STD between 0.01 and 0.04).
-For models without built-in class weight balancing (GB, KNN, MLP), oversampling improved balanced accuracy and macro F1 scores but decreased the macro Precision.
+For models without built-in class weight balancing (GB, KNN, MLP), oversampling improved balanced accuracy and F1 scores but decreased precision.
 Bagging did not affect SVM performances.
-Lastly, the human baseline for both datasets (first row) showed poor performance, highlighting the difficulty of the task.
+Lastly, the human baseline showed poor performance for both datasets, highlighting task difficulty.